-While we demonstrated a superior power of MHL over single-CpG methylation level or average methylation level in classification and deconvolution using MHBs as features, the accuracy is slightly less than what has been reported on the deconvolution of blood cell types.
+While we demonstrated a superior power of MHL over single-CpG methylation level or average methylation level in classification and deconvolution using MHBs as features, the accuracy is slightly less than what have been reported on the deconvolution of blood cell types.
 One major difference is that each reference tissue type itself is a mixture of multiple cell types that might share various degrees of similarity with another reference tissue type.
 Furthermore, most solid tissues also contain blood vessels and blood cells.
 Given such background signals, the accuracy that we achieved is promising, and will be further improved once reference methylomes of pure adult cell types are available.

-Practically, the amount of cell-free DNA per patient is rather limited, typically in the range of tens of nanogram.
-We therefore used 1 to 10 ng per patient for the scRRBS experiment.
+Practically, the amount of cfDNA per patient is rather limited, typically in the range of tens of nanogram.
+We therefore used 1-10 ng per patient for the scRRBS experiments.
 Considering the material losses during bisulfite conversation and library preparation, as well as the sequencing depth, there were most likely no more than 30 genome equivalents in each data set.
 Our data set is rather sparse, especially when the fraction of tumor DNA is low.
-Hence the chance of finding cancer-specific methylation haplotypes in a specific region consistently across many samples is low.
+Hence, the chance of finding cancer-specific methylation haplotypes in a specific region consistently across many samples is low.
 This is likely the reason that marker sets selected based on random forest has limited sensitivity and specificity.
 However, epigenetic abnormalities tend to be more widespread across the genome (compared with somatic mutations), and hence we were able to integrate the sparse coverage across many loci to achieve accurate prediction by direct counting of methylated haplotypes within the appropriate tissue-specific features.
 Importantly, we showed that, in cancer patients, plasma contains circulating DNA fragments from both normal and malignant cell types, and an integrative analysis of such signatures improved the power of non-invasive detection.
 Further technical improvements on sample preparation and library construction, will undoubtedly increase the coverage and sensitivity.
 Finally, with larger sets of plasma samples from healthy controls and more primary tumor tissue samples at different clearly defined cancer stages, it is possible to build models that have more comprehensive coverage of the inter-individual variability, and further improve the specificity/sensitivity to the level adequate for clinical diagnosis.

 Online Methods